 Evansville officials and representatives from numerous area organizations launched a city-wide bike sharing program today, called Upgrade Bike Share, at a press conference on the University of Evansville campus.

 Beginning immediately, 70 cruiser bikes are available at seven stations across Evansville for members to use on demand.
-Anyone over the age of 18 can ride by purchasing a day pass or by enrolling in a monthly or annual membership.
+Anyone over the age of 18 can ride ad hoc for three dollars per hour, or by enrolling in a monthly or annual membership.
 Rides for members are free for up to one hour, then three dollars per hour after that.

 Locations are as follows: University of Evansville campus, North Main Street, West Franklin Street, Downtown YMCA, Downtown Pagoda at the Evansville Convention and Visitor’s Bureau, Haynie’s Corner Arts District, and the Deaconess Sports Park on North Green River Road.